East German uprising of 1953: Legacy

 The memorial at the Postplatz in the old town of Dresden.

 In memory of the 1953 East German uprising, West Germany established the Day of German Unity as an annual national holiday on 17 June.
 Upon German reunification in October 1990, the holiday was moved to 3 October, the date of formal reunification.
 The extension of the Unter den Linden boulevard to the west of the Brandenburg Gate, called Charlottenburger Chaussee, was renamed Straße des 17.
 Juni ("17 June Street") following the 1953 rebellion.

 The uprising is commemorated in "Die Lösung", a poem by Bertolt Brecht.
 Other prominent GDR authors who dealt with the uprising include Stefan Heym (Fünf Tage im Juni / "Five Days in June", Munich 1974) and Heiner Müller (Wolokolamsker Chaussee III: Das Duell / "Volokolamsk Highway III: The Duel", 1985/86).

 West German band Alphaville mention "the seventeenth of June", without referencing the year, in their 1984 song "Summer in Berlin", from their Forever Young album.
-When the compilation album Alphaville Amiga Compilation was assembled for release in East Germany in 1988, the song "Summer in Berlin" was submitted for inclusion, but rejected "for political reasons."
+When the compilation album Alphaville Amiga Compilation was assembled for release in East Germany in 1988, the song "Summer in Berlin" was submitted for inclusion, but rejected "for political reasons".

 The 1966 Günter Grass play The Plebeians Rehearse the Uprising depicts Brecht preparing a production of Shakespeare's Coriolanus against the background of the events of 1953.

+The East German uprising convinced Molotov, Malenkov and Bulganin that Beria's policies were dangerous and destabilizing to Soviet power.
+This led to Beria getting fired on June 26.